AIMLGT-Agriculture/Crop-Price-Prediction/README.md

 # Crop-Price-Prediction

+## 15 days prediction
+lstms_15days_20mandis.py predicts prices for net 15 days by looking the data of last 15 days for 20 mandis.

+Output is normalized before feeding into lstms model to obtain better results.

+Used different embededings.
+Month and dates - cyclic embedding ; markets - one hot vector and lat long

+Updated lat long values with market locations which was for districts earlier

 ## Prediction for up to next 7 days using LSTMs
 crop_price_prediction_lstm_7_days.py file predicts prices for next 7 days by looking at the data of last 10 days.